TanukiMCP/tellurideskihotels.com/src/content/drafts/telluride-ski-resort-guide.md

 ### Powder Days: Strategy

-Telluride receives 309 inches of annual snowfall, though not as much as resorts north (Steamboat, Winter Park).
+Telluride receives approximately 131 inches of annual snowfall.
+While this is moderate by Colorado standards, the dry "champagne powder" quality is exceptional.
 When it does snow, here's how to maximize:

 **1. Hit Revelation Bowl Early**
 - Northeast facing holds powder longer